page last updated September 15, 2021

 Are you accepting book donations?

-All returns are quarantined for 24 hours following public health guidelines.
-There is a grace period for returns to accommodate the 24 hour quarantine.
+There is a grace period for returns.
 In other words, if you return your book on its due date and we don’t check it in for 24 hours, you will not be charged a late fee on this item as we’ve added 3 days to your loan period.
 This explains why you might still see items on your card after you’ve returned them.

 I can’t login to my Overdrive or Libby account to download books.
 What’s wrong?